 But it hasn't been an easy ride for the TDRC.
 Its history is littered with closures, relocations and a lack of funds.
-"To find our original site, we had clear it."

 "To find our original site, we had bikes," Nora tells me.
 "We went around and we would peek over people's walls.
 We finally found somewhere and asked if we could clear it."

-This was the centre's first home, but that site, and then a subsequent one, were sold out from under them as the area was developed.
+This was the centre's first home, but that site, and then a subsequent out that site, and then a subsequent one, were sold out from under them as the area was developed.
 "Again we got on our bikes and had to trawl around looking over fences.
 And then we looked over this one."

 The centre found its current home next to Maurice House 33 years ago.
-But it did take a certain amount of cuberfuge.
+But it did take a certain amount of

-"They saked me how much land I wanted.
+"They asked me how much land I wanted.
 And they had this white stick.
 They walked away from me and stuck it in the ground once they felt I'd got enough.
 Once they'd left, I just moved the stick a bit further over.

 They still don't know."

-The area was densely wooded and it took a small army of volunteers, friends and family to clear it.
+The area was densely wooded and it took a small army of volunteers,

 "Anybody who looked over the wall got a job.
-Hopefully this will be our final home."
+Hopefully this will be our